jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Every leader mourned their dead, but didn't see any alternatives to the trenches, poison gas, shell shock, and horror.

 Enter Australian World War I general John Monash.
-He was a part-time general but full-time engineer and saw a way through.
-He coordinated his soldiers, tanks, and planes to support each other based on the problems they faced when they faced it.
-No more wave attacks and endless artillery barrages.
+He was a part-time general before the war but full-time engineer.
+He saw a way through the carnage.
+He coordinated his soldiers, tanks, and planes to support each other based on the problems they faced when they faced them.
+No more wave attacks supposedly protected by endless artillery barrages.
 Instead of a battering ram, soldiers would be an orchestra of different tools that learned to play the same sheet music, i.e. battle plans.
 The mentality was called "combined arms warfare".

 Monash's ideas culminated in The Battle of Hamel (1918).
 As he trained them, his soldiers, tanks, and planes worked together and captured Hamel with unusually low casualties.